AASECT Group Supervision —Spanglish Style!

 Requirements for Group Participation

 Access to clients for sex therapy case consultation.

 Participation in all sessions.
-No make-up sessions.
-No recordings.
+There will be no make-up sessions and no recordings.

 Signed contract with a primary AASECT Supervisor.